parchlinux/Parch-Driver-Manager/README.md

 ## 📜 License

-This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL-3.0 License, see the LICENSE file for details.

 <div align="center">
   Made with ❤️ for Parch Linux